privly/privly-keyserver/README.md

 If anything more or less than email and pgp are sent as keys, the dirp will return an ```HTTP 400``` error code.
 The same response will be sent if more than one (1) value is associated for a key.
+If an incorrectly formatted email is sent to the dirp, it will return an ```HTTP 400``` error code.

 Bad Example: